James-VT/MS3_Halo_Pizza/testing.md

 Problem solved!
 ---

-### New ingredient fields failing to appear dynamically on button press
+### New ingredient fields failing to appear dynamically on button press - FIXED

 The page for a user to submit a recipe had an issue with the field for each new ingredient failing to generate when clicked by a user.